-This blog post comes to us courtesy of Summer McGee, an associate professor of public management at the University of New Haven’s business school.
+This blog post came to us in 2014 courtesy of Summer McGee, an associate professor of public management at the University of New Haven’s business school.
 McGee originally wrote the piece for The Chronicle of Higher Education, and kindly gave us permission to share it on our blog.
 Check through for Summer’s steps toward treadmill desking, and her thoughts on her new workstation.

 I am writing this essay at 1.7 m.p.h.
 No, I do not mean “w.p.m.” (words per minute).
 I now measure my daily productivity as an academic in terms of speed, calories, and steps.

 As scholars and teachers, we usually calculate our progress in terms of the number of words written in a day, students advised in a semester, or total grant dollars raised in a year.
 All of those are important metrics on the tenure track.
 But I have seen my productivity, perspective, and health improve from being on an entirely different track—the never-ending one that runs right beneath my desk.

 As you may have guessed, I have a “treadmill desk” in my faculty office.
 That may seem odd for an academic.
 It certainly does to many of my colleagues, who smile, chuckle, and, no doubt, shake their heads privately whenever they see me marching away in my sneakers.

 Two things inspired me to get moving while I worked: competition and health.
 A colleague of mine who works in medicine—and whom I can voyeuristically observe through an online fitness tracker we both use—had suddenly appeared to become a marathoner overnight.
 My meager 35,000 steps a week were suddenly being bested by his 20,000 steps a day.
 That was simply unacceptable; I had to know his secret.
 The answer proved to be a treadmill desk.